BTE-N/bte-n.github.io/docs/main/documentation.md

 In the course of the tutorials presented on this page, you will be creating and editing your own page, which the project lead will take as a welcomed symbol of you taking the time to learn more about GitHub and our project!

-⚠️ As being able to speak English is generally required as a team member, this page is only available in English.
+⚠️ As being able to speak English is generally required as a team member, this page is only available in English.{:.warning}

 ***